 Determining the Relative Value of Outpatient Services

 To find the cost of outpatient services, we recommend that Medicare reimbursement rates developed by CMS be used.
 Medicare regulations report a relative value for CPT codes for physician, anesthesiology, and laboratory procedures.
 A conversion factor translates these relative values into a reimbursement amount.
 This relative value is converted to a reimbursement rate by multiplying the relative value by a conversion factor.
-For the year 2009, Medicare pays physician and laboratory providers about $36.07 for each unit of relative value; anesthesiologists are reimbursed about $20.92 per unit.
+As an example, for the year 2009, Medicare paid physician and laboratory providers about $36.07 for each unit of relative value; anesthesiologists were reimbursed about $20.92 per unit.

 Medicare Relative Values

 Medicare has adopted the Resource Based Relative Value System to reimburse providers for services provided to Medicare patients.
 Care is characterized by a CPT code.
 Each CPT code has an associate set of relative values (RVUs), consisting of Facility, Physician Work, and Malpractice RVUs.